-The following information includes advance directives documents and information to understand the documents and their use.
+The following information includes advance directive documents and information to understand the documents and their use.
 These documents provide important information and help to assist individuals and families as they plan for the healthcare of their family members.
 Many of these documents must be signed in front of two people or a notary public.
 WMREF provides free notary public services for these documents.
 Please call for an appointment to use the notary public services.
 316-686-7172 Forms must be signed in front of the notary public.

-If you have more questions regarding Kansas Advance Directives please visit our FAQs page this is a downloadable document).
+If you have more questions regarding Kansas Advance Directives please visit our FAQs page.
+This is a downloadable document).
 FAQ is Spanish available.

 A summary of advance directives recognized in Kansas: